k-nakam/k-nakam.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website.
-I am a second-year master's Student at the Department of Statistics, University of Chicago.
-From 2023 fall, I will join Harvard University as a Ph.D. student in Public Policy (Politics and Institution track, Harvard Kennedy School).
+I am a Ph.D. student in at Harvard Kennedy School (Ph.D. in Public Policy, Politics and Institutions Track).

 My interest spans two fields: international relations (especially, political violece, civil wars, terrorism, and international communication) and political methodologies (especially, causal inference, machine learning, and integration of both fields).
 I have been engaged in several research projects related to these interests.
 My work has been published at the peer-reviewed journal (international jounrnal of communication).
-Since September 2022, I also have worked as a Data and Causal Inference Analyst at Chicago Project on Security and Threats (CPOST) led by Professor Robert Pape.
+Since September 2022, I also have worked as a Data and Causal Inference Analyst at Chicago Project on Security and Threats (CPOST).

-Before coming at the University of Chicago, I received my B.A. in Political Science in September 2021 from Waseda University in Japan.
+Before coming at Harvard, I received M.S. in Statictis from the University of Chicago and B.A. in Political Science from Waseda University in Japan.
 You can download my CV from [here](https://k-nakam.github.io/files/CV.pdf).